Vitamins for eye health

 By making sure we eat a range of fruit and veg, we’ll get a good range of micronutrients and help our eyes, and the rest of our body, to stay healthy.

-AXA Health physiologist Anthony Glock explains what nutrients we should be consuming to ensure we are giving our eyes what they need and what foods provide them.
+Raj Kundhi, nutritionist, explains what nutrients we should be consuming to ensure we are giving our eyes what they need whilst supporting the rest of our body too.

 Why we need a balanced diet